josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP templates.

-<Callout class="former-highlight">Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP templates.</Callout>

 (No knock on PHP.
 I still enjoy it when I get the chance to dive back into those waters, like playing an old video game I have fond memories of.
 But it's not my first choice anymore.)

+<Callout class="former-highlight">Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP&nbsp;templates.</Callout>

 You might ask: **so if you're cutting out WordPress, where does the content come from?**